Sai Sivakumar

 Sound Voltex is a Japanese (vertically scrolling) rhythm game developed by Konami.
 Attached below is a clip I recorded from one of my sessions:

 There are four white buttons for the white notes and two orange buttons below the white buttons for the orange notes.
-There are also two knobs: the left one is for the blue laser and the right one is for the pink laser.
+There are also two knobs: the left one is for the blue laser, and the right one is for the pink laser.

-The goal of the game is to hit the notes and the lasers as they arrive at the judgement bar on the bottom of the screen as precisely as possible.
-The player chooses a song at some difficulty, and the the notes/lasers are arranged in a manner that complements the song, which plays while the notes/lasers scroll downwards (the specific arrangement of notes/lasers constitutes a "chart").
+The goal of the game is to hit the notes and the lasers as they arrive at the judgement bar at the bottom of the screen as precisely as possible.
+The player chooses a song at some difficulty, and the notes/lasers are arranged in a manner that complements the song, which plays while the notes/lasers scroll downwards (the specific arrangement of notes/lasers constitutes a "chart").
 Each song has three to four charts of different difficulties ranging from 1 (the easiest) to 20 (the hardest).

 Sound Voltex determines how precisely the player hits the notes/lasers with the following timing windows: ERROR (missed notes), NEAR (±150.0 ms), CRITICAL (±41.6 ms), S-CRITICAL (±20.8 ms).
 Hitting notes increases the player score, and S-CRITICALs award the same number of points as CRITICALs.